 But there were also vehicles (especially some Italian) that looked as they would be held together only by the abundant tape attached to the body.
-Most of French cars had lots of colourful stickers (e.g. Iceland Raid 2008) and they seem to prefer to travel in large groups.
+Most of the French cars had lots of colorful stickers (e.g. Iceland Raid 2008) and they seem to prefer to travel in large groups.

 10.08. – 13.08.
 Faroe Islands

 In Gjógv there is a beautiful canyon near the village and above is a cliff, where you can watch and photograph puffins.
-A short, steep and slippery trail leads from the parking area at the canyon to the bird cliff.
+A short, steep, and slippery trail lead from the parking area at the canyon to the bird cliff.

 In Oyndarfjørður is a large loose rock, which moves with the waves back and forth.
 Not particularly spectacular, but quite nice to look at.
 The second night at the campsite was much calmer.